frankvHoof93/Kubernetes-Jenkins/docs/Build-Slave-Setup.md

 - Save the configuration

 ## Step 2: Set the master IP
+**NOTE: IF THE JENKINS MASTER-POD RESTARTS/REDEPLOYS, ITS IP MIGHT CHANGE.
+YOU WILL THEN HAVE TO REDO THIS STEP**

 - Get the IP of the Jenkins-Node, one of two ways:
   - Use *kubectl get pods* and *kubectl describe pod POD_NAME* locally in a shell